20 Fun activities to enjoy

 Compare the farmer to an unhealthy bank executive in New York who is blue light toxic, has weak bones from calcium eflux ( due to his fake environment ) and is obese due to his poor sleep habits and lack of energy flow.
 His 30 minutes on the treadmill could turn his machine into a “deadmill” and help hasten his heart-attack.

 Context is key.
 The banker needs more sunlight not further stress under fake light.

 Did you know part 2:

-Bob Harper, the heavily tatoed (blocks the sun) famous and “rich” trainer from the Biggest Loser US had his heart-attack in a gym.
+Bob Harper, the heavily tatoed (blocks the sun) famous and “rich” trainer from the Biggest Loser US had a heart-attack.
+He loved training in a fake light gym.
 Some were surprised because he seemed fit and healthy.
 Do you see how some see but do not oberve very well.
 He also recommnded high carbohydrate diets and calorie counting.

 Have fun in nature.
 See how it makes you feel.
 How it aids your sleep.